 - Locate and critically appraise scientific literature to identify gaps in the literature relevant to the research study.

 - Demonstrate the ability to synthesize information and place research findings into the context of existing literature.

-- Attend and evaluate scientific presentations at a relevant professional meeting (e.g., Academy of Psychosomatic Medicine, Institute on Psychiatric Services, etc.) for quality and contribution to the scientific literature.
+- Attend and evaluate scientific presentations at a relevant professional meeting (e.g., Academy of Consultation-Liaison Psychiatry, Institute on Psychiatric Services, etc.) for quality and contribution to the scientific literature.

 - Create and sustain effective relationships with research participants, patients, and families.